 Note: Formal admission to Teacher Education is required prior to enrollment in methods courses and student teaching.
 A Criminal Background Check is required by each candidate after registering in methods courses and before completing the field experience requirement of methods courses.
 See each individual program for course listing.

 Retention in Teacher Education

-An Application for Student Teaching form must be filed the semester prior to the semester in which the education candidate plans to student teach.
+An Application for Clinical Experience (Student Teaching) form must be filed the semester prior to the semester in which the education candidate plans to student teach.
 To be eligible for the Student Teaching Internship, the education candidate must have:

-Note: An education candidate who has been approved for admission to student teaching, but who has not maintained the standards for the internship, will be subject to review by the Teacher Education Committee before s/he is allowed to re-enter the program.
+Note: An education candidate who has been approved for admission to clinical experience (student teaching), but who has not maintained the standards for the internship, will be subject to review by the Teacher Education Committee before s/he is allowed to re-enter the program.
 Likewise an education candidate who has been admitted to student teaching must